Jestzer/options.file.checker.c/README.md

 # Options File Checker
 Notes for user:
 - This tool is not created by nor associated with MathWorks.
+- Yes, you need to download .NET 8.0, if you are prompted to do so.
+If not, you already have it.
 - Yes, options= isn't technically needed on the DAEMON line, but MathWorks says you should use it.
 - Not all errors can be accounted for.
 If you're getting an error -38, there isn't a way for this to detect that (or at least, not any good way IMO.)
 - Seat count calculations ignore HOST, GROUP_HOST, INTERNET, PROJECT, and DISPLAY.
 Multiple people could be coming from these client types, so there's no way to calculate seat count with these.